Skip to content

 5. Your audits result in Major/Critical findings and/or warning letters/483 from the FDA

 This one is pretty black and white.
-If you're getting called out for not demonstrating control of your documents, training program, CAPAs, Change Control, or Audits/Supplier quality programs, your manual system just isn’t working.
+If you're getting called out for not demonstrating control of your documents, training programs, CAPAs, Change Control, or Audits/Supplier quality programs, your manual system just isn’t working.
 Please know that an electronic system can help.

 If you recognize some of these warning signs and want to know how you can overcome them, read about how AavantiBio, a Massachusetts-based biotech, found ZenQMS, an affordable, easy-to-use electronic system that allowed them to move away from paper.